AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 	- Role:
 		- rogue assassin
 	- Background:
-		- Pirate who used to sail with Perjeon; head of the thieves' guild in the desert oasis city of Ank'Harel on the continent of Marquet
+		- Pirate who used to sail with Perjeon; she knows he killed her mother.
+Currently head of the thieves' guild in Ank'Harel.

 ### Session Notes